Last Updated on January 22, 2023

 Color and tier rankings are extremely helpful when comparing different abilities and even subclasses as a whole.
 We use the following system not just to rank the subclasses, but to rank their features individually.

-Each of the tiers judge how well a feature or subclass changes the base class.
+Each of the tiers judges how well a feature or subclass changes the base class.
 We consider how well they use the features and theme of the base class to create something new.
 To be more precise, these tiers show how much synergy a subclass has with the class it is a part of.

 - Orange – D Tier.
 Orange options are bad.
-These options are unbalanced in the wrong way, and make for a class that is almost difficult to play.
+These options are unbalanced in the wrong way and make for a class that is almost difficult to play.
 Features or subclasses with this ranking take away from the experience of playing the base class.

 - Red – C Tier.
-Red options can sometimes be situationally useful, and might make for an interesting narrative choice, but are largely less effective than other tiers.
+Red options can sometimes be situationally useful and might make for an interesting narrative choice but are largely less effective than other tiers.
 Subclasses in this tier are “challenge builds” that experienced players might use to show their grasp of the rules, but new players are discouraged from playing.